 Attention is a set of cognitive skills, one way to build attention is to coach it.
-When we teach children a bit about the components of the attention cycle, we are better able to be mindfully aware of what they are focusing on and why.
+When we teach children about the components of the attention cycle, they are better able to be mindfully aware of what they are focusing on and why.

 Once you have raised awareness that attention is a cognitive skill and cognitive skills can be developed, practiced and learned.
 Now you can begin to talk about self-coaching strategies to help students attend to what is important.

 What helps you turn your attention engine on?

 How do you know your attention engine is revved-up and ready to go?

 What do you say to yourself to energize your brain and alert your attention?

 What do you do with your body to help your brain stay alert?

 How do you use your headlights to choose the proper target of your attention?

 Can you show me how you direct your headlights to the person, place or thing you are to focus on now?

 What do you tell yourself about selecting the proper focus of your attention?